catseye/Philomath/README.md

 =========

-**Philomath** is an LCF-style theorem prover written in ANSI C.  It implements [intuitionistic propositional logic] inside a [Natural Deduction] system with labelled assumptions.
+**Philomath** is an LCF-style theorem prover written in ANSI C.  It implements [classical propositional logic] inside a [Natural Deduction] system with labelled assumptions.
 For more information on this approach, see the **[LCF-style-ND](https://github.com/cpressey/LCF-style-ND)** repository.